-Key words : Chemical engineering, reactors, unit operations, processes, simulation, Hysys, Comsol frederic.rousseau@chimieparistech.psl.eu
+Key words: Chemical engineering, reactors, unit operations, processes, simulation, Hysys, Comsol cedric.guyon@chimieparistech.psl.eu

-Responsible : Frederic Rousseau Associate Professor
+Responsible : Cédric Guyon, Associate Professor Chimie Paristech

-ECTS : Course Tutorials Practical work Mentoring Evaluation method : written reports (work synthesis and skills assessment) 0 h 0 h 22.5 h
+ECTS: Course Tutorials Practical Mentoring Evaluation method: written reports (work synthesis

+work and skills assessment)

+0 h 0 h 22.5 h

-The objective of this Teaching is to put into practice the notions of chemical engineering that students have acquired in the first year and during the first semester of the 2A.
+The objective of this teaching is to put into practice the notions of chemical engineering that students have acquired in the first year and during the first semester of the 2A.
 Students, in groups of three, pilot and study experimental pilot installations (tubular or stirred tank reactors, calorimeter type DSC).
-This allows students to influence the properties and particularities of the main reactors used in chemistry.
+It allows students to influence the properties and particularities of the main reactors used in chemistry.
 They also discover the principle of acquiring kinetic measurements of chemical reactions using calorimetry.
 Finally, they build industrial process simulations using ASPEN HYSYS and COMSOL software in steady state mode.
 In this way, students learn good simulation practices in chemical engineering and acquire the concepts of degrees of freedom.
 They also learn to remain critical of the results obtained by these tools.